- 1. Convert Videos to FCP+

 At the time of this writing, the members of the Apple ProRes family (in ascending order) are ProRes 422 Proxy, ProRes 422 LT, ProRes 422, ProRes 422 HQ, ProRes 4444, and ProRes 4444 XQ.

 ProRes was first released in the year 2007 by Apple along with Final Cut Studio 2.
 Post its inception, the codec has been available in all the versions of the application that Apple rolled out.
 The reason why Apple ProRes was developed was the flaws and delays that post-production processes caused.
 ProRes significantly compressed the RAW footages while retaining the detailed information they contained, thus keeping the picture quality intact.

 - Impact on Performance

 Although ProRes compresses the RAW videos, these files are still larger than those compressed with other codecs like H.264 or H.265.
 Because of this, unlike the latter two compression types that give overhead to the GPU during playback and editing, ProRes clips allow maximum utilization of hardware resources as no processing is required to decompress the videos when they are opened in a post-production tool or media player.

 - Encoding Type

 ProRes uses I-frame encoding.
 This means that each frame of a video is compressed individually, and this compressed frame is sent to the display unit during the playback or for the post-production process.
-This is different than other coding methods that use GOP (Group of Pictures), where multiple images are grouped together to form a frame that is displayed on the screen.
+This is different from other coding methods that use GOP (Group of Pictures), where multiple images are grouped to form a frame displayed on the screen.
 Needless to mention that videos encoded using the I-frame method occupy comparatively more space on your storage device.